 iPaaS is the best tool for complex integrations

 Using an integration platform for tackling all your integration challenges makes sense.
-The cloud-based perform has been designed to rapidly solve even the most challenging integration cases.
-It is the right tool for connecting on-premise technologies, cloud applications, or to d hybrid connections.
+The cloud-based platform has been designed to rapidly solve even the most challenging integration cases.
+It is the right tool for connecting on-premise technologies, cloud applications, or to do hybrid connections.

 iPaaS has been designed more for than just EDI: it can handle data management and data integrity issues, such as validating the data and enriching if necessary.